hyperwatch/useragent/docs/API.md

 ### Agent.toAgent();

-Returns the family and version number concatinated in a nice human readable string.
+Returns the family and version number concatenated in a nice human readable string.

 ```js